Bones are an incredible part of the human anatomy, and the foods you eat can affect their strength and structure.

 "Your bones are alive.
-Every day, your body breaks down old bone and puts new bone in its place," Misti Gueron, RDN, CDE, a Los Angeles-based medical nutrition therapist, tells LIVESTRONG.com.
+Every day, your body breaks down old bone and puts new bone in its place," says Misti Gueron, RDN, CDE, a Los Angeles-based medical nutrition therapist.

 "Your bones hold your largest reservoir of calcium, and your blood also requires calcium to regulate muscle contraction.
-Because of this, what you miss from your diet may be withdrawn from your bones," she says.
+What you miss from your diet may be withdrawn from your bones," she says.

 Many people reach their peak bone mass around age 30 — and after that, you lose slightly more bone mass than you gain each year.
 The higher your peak bone mass is, the less likely you are to develop osteoporosis as you age, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.

-Whatever your age, making a few dietary changes can improve your overall bone health and enhance your skeletal structure for the rest of your life.
-From grapes to leafy vegetables and sodium to caffeine, here's a list of foods that you should incorporate into your daily routine (plus a few you should take away) to improve your bone health.
+But no matter your age, making a few dietary changes may improve your overall bone health and enhance your skeletal structure for the rest of your life.

-When it comes to building bone strength, fish might not be the first food you think of; however, the tiny, under-appreciated sardine is a powerhouse of bone-building nutrition.
+When it comes to building bone strength, fish might not be the first food you think of; But the tiny, under-appreciated sardine is a powerhouse of bone-building nutrition.

-"Canned sardines contain small, edible bones that provide a calcium boost plus vitamin D for enhanced absorption," says Caroline Kaufman, RDN, a nutrition expert in New York City.
+"Canned sardines contain small, edible bones that provide calcium, plus vitamin D for enhanced absorption," says Caroline Kaufman, RDN, a nutrition expert in New York City.
 A 3.75-ounce can of sardines has about 27 percent of your daily value of calcium and 22 percent of your daily value of vitamin D.

-In addition to the synergistic effect of calcium and vitamin D for optimal bone health, the healthy fats in sardines may also benefit your bones.
-In fact, eating omega-3 fatty acids (found in fatty fish like sardines) is positively associated with peak bone mass density, an October 2017 study of young Japanese women (ages 19 to 25) published in Osteoporosis International shows.
+The healthy fats in sardines may also benefit your bones.
+In fact, eating omega-3 fatty acids (found in fatty fish like sardines) has been associated with higher bone density, according to an October 2017 study in Osteoporosis International.

 Kaufman recommends trying sardines on an open-faced rye bread sandwich with spicy mustard and a spritz of fresh lemon juice and chopped tomato.
 Or, simply spread fork-mashed sardines on whole-grain crackers.